Al-Nafuur/Local-PlusStore/README.md

 Server port must be set to "80".
 Activate "Accessible on local network" and "Enable .swshtaccess configuration files" (see Advanced Options).

 Download "api.php" and ".swshtaccess" from this repository and place them in your ROMs root folder.

+## Untested Feature
+WiFi firmware update (FOTA) should work with a "firmware.bin" file in the ROMs root folder.